 Determine Your Eligibility

-First determine if you as the business owner officially qualify as minority.
 The Small Business Administration (SBA) identifies socially and economically disadvantaged minorities as African Americans, Hispanic Americans, Native Americans, Asian Pacific Americans and Subcontinent Asian Americans.
-These groups are eligible to participate in the SBA’s 8(a) Business Development program that offers counseling, training, guidance, and access to contracting opportunities.
+These groups are eligible to participate in the SBA’s 8(a) Business Development program which offers counseling, training, guidance, and access to contracting opportunities.
 Women are also eligible for special consideration from the SBA, including various programs designed to help them succeed.
 A minority- or woman-owned business is one in which the minority owner possesses at least 51 percent of company stock, assets, or equity.

 The first place to look for resources is the federal BusinessUSA site and its grant and loan directory.
 You will be prompted to choose whether you are a minority or female business owner and what kind of business you are looking to start or expand.
 The resulting search results cover loan programs and other resources.
 Loan guarantee programs from federal, state, and local government agencies can help small businesses get startup and expansion capital from commercial lenders.